belabarbosa/Data-Analysis-Portfolio/RFM Analysis_README.md

 Since the only data that you need is a **customer identification** (it could be the name, email address, phone number, client id number, etc), **the date of their purchases** and **the amount of each purchase**, it can be used for many business segments.

+With this data, it is possible to calculate the number of transactions performed by each customer, the dates of their first and most recent purchases, how many months have they been in the base and the average amount of their spent per month.

 ### The process

-With this data, it is possible to calculate the number of transactions performed by each customer, the dates of their first and most recent purchases, how many months have they been in the base and the average amount of their spent per month.
-For this project, since it was a small database, I used Google Sheets and got these numbers with the following functions: **COUNTIF**, **MAXIFS**, **MINIIFS**, **DATEDIF** and **SUMIFS**.
+For this project, since it was a small database, I used Google Sheets and got these numbers with the following functions: **UNIQUE**, **COUNTIF**, **MAXIFS**, **MINIIFS**, **DATEDIF** and **SUMIFS**.

 The next step was to rank the customers by recency, frequency and monetary value, using the **RANK** function and give them a score from 1 to 5, using the **PERCENTILE** and **IF** functions.